 The skill handles credentials insecurely by requiring the agent to include secret values verbatim in its generated output.
 This exposes credentials in the agent’s context and conversation history, creating a risk of data exfiltration.

 Insecure credential handling detected (high risk: 1.00).
-The skill explicitly shows API usage with a header "API-Key: your-api-key" and requires an API key for automation, which instructs embedding the secret verbatim in requests/commands/code — an exfiltration risk.
+The prompt shows and instructs use of the URLScan API with a header "API-Key: your-api-key" and automation scripts, which requires inserting the user's API key verbatim into requests or generated code, creating a direct secret-exposure risk.

 The skill exposes the agent to untrusted, user-generated content from public third-party sources, creating a risk of indirect prompt injection.
 This includes browsing arbitrary URLs, reading social media posts or forum comments, and analyzing content from unknown websites.